Perspective | He left a lucrative law career to become a college basketball coach. Now he’s in the Big Dance.

 But Aldrich still had law school student loans to pay off.
 And so, when the big-time Houston firm Vinson & Elkins offered him a job making six figures, he took it.
 “The idea was to pay off the loans and then get back into coaching,” he said.
 “Plans change.”

-His changed in part because he met his future wife Julie Wareing — who was born and raised in Houston — and because he became so successful and well-established it seemed impossible to leave.
+His changed in part because he met his future wife, Julie Wareing — who was born and raised in Houston — and because he became so successful and well-established it seemed impossible to leave.
 He became a partner.
 He and Julie left their house in a high-end neighborhood and moved into downtown Houston after returning from a four-year stint in London.
 They adopted three kids from Houston — two boys and a girl — who are now almost 11, just-turned 10 and 7.
 Eventually he founded an oil and gas company and became the managing director and chief financial officer of a private investment firm.

 He also created an AAU team called His Hoops — Aldrich is a devout Christian — not to travel the country and attract college coaches but to help inner city kids.
 After-school practice started every day with a study hall and often ended at the Aldrich’s house for dinner.
 When one of his players, DeAndre Jordan, showed college and pro potential, Aldrich hooked him up with a high-powered AAU program so college scouts would see him